Dedekind Zeta motives for totally real fields: Applications

 \end{cor}

-\begin{rem} The previous corollary has been known for some time.
-By the work of Bloch and Suslin and many others, it is known how to relate the Borel regulator on $K_3(L)\otimes \Q$ and the Bloch-Wigner dilogarithm $D$ on the Bloch group of $L$.
-By combining this with Borel's theorem $(\ref{introBorelzeta})$ relating $\zeta^*_L(-1)$ to $K_3(L)\otimes \Q$, one obtains the statement of the corollary.

-The proof given above, however, is direct, and closer in spirit to Zagier's work on the volumes of hyperbolic 3-manifolds \cite{Z} which was the prototype for his conjecture.
-It is interesting to note that in the present, motivic, formulation, both Zagier's conjecture and theorem $\ref{thmzeta2}$ are proved by the same argument.
-This is because quadric motives in dimension 3 are polylogarithmic motives. \end{rem}
+\begin{rem} This corollary is well-known by the work of Bloch, Suslin and many others, by relating the Borel regulator on $K_3(L)\otimes \Q$ to the Bloch-Wigner dilogarithm $D$ on the Bloch group of $L$.
+The relation with the zeta-value comes from Borel's theorem $(\ref{introBorelzeta})$, which is a separate argument.
+Note that in the proof outlined above, Zagier's conjecture and theorem $\ref{thmzeta2}$ are proved by the same argument, since quadric motives in dimension 3 are equivalent to dilogarithmic motives $P_2(z)$. \end{rem}